 In an effort to show quick results to member states, the President has launched the so called Operational Excellence (OpEx) initiative.
-While staff welcomes change programmes and unlike the President belief that there are serious issues in the organisation, not least the broken trust between senior management and staff, they are struggling to understand the process, logic and leadership of this change initiative.
+While staff welcomes change programmes and, unlike the President, believe that there are serious issues in the organisation, not least the broken trust between senior management and staff, they are struggling to understand the process, logic and leadership of this change initiative.

 It appears to be fast tracked for the sake of speed at the cost of proper consultations and staff buy-in.
 New well paid consultants, who have been on-board for months, still seem to lack even the basic understanding of IFADs operations and last minute meetings are often called, without clear purpose or links to a broader road map.

 Communication to staff is largely limited to some blogs, which is clearly not best practice for any institutional change program.
 The change programme also appears to lack clear senior leadership from the Executive Management Team, which is still largely comprised of Nwanze’s old team, IFAD watchers say.